SLU-biochar/biochar-systems-dev/content/en/modules/_index.md

 #### **Multi-functionality**
 Biochar systems are multi-functional:
-- The biochar product has a function, e.g. tree planted or water filtered,
+- The biochar product has a function, e.g. tree planted or water filtered
 - Another function is provided by the pyrolysis oil and gas, e.g energy services
 - Since we are dealing with biomass, we also have either a reference land use or a reference biomass use, e.g. if waste biomass is used, the biochar system has a waste treatment function.